wasmCloud/wadm/README.md

 - **Manage Application Specifications** - Manage models consisting of _desired state_.
 This includes the creation and deletion and _rollback_ of models to previous versions.
 Application specifications are defined using the [Open Application Model](https://oam.dev/).
 For more information on wadm's specific OAM features, see our [OAM README](./oam/README.md).
 - **Observe State** - Monitor wasmCloud [CloudEvents](https://cloudevents.io/) from all hosts in a lattice to build the current state.
-- **Take Compensating Actions** - When indicated, issue commands to the lattice control interface to bring about the changes necessary to make the desired and observed state match.
+- **Take Compensating Actions** - When indicated, issue commands to the [lattice control interface](https://github.com/wasmCloud/interfaces/tree/main/lattice-control) to bring about the changes necessary to make the desired and observed state match.

-## API

-Interacting with **wadm** is done over NATS on the root topic `wadm.api.{prefix}` where `prefix` is the lattice namespace prefix.
-For more information on this API, please consult the [wadm Reference](https://wasmcloud.dev/reference/wadm).

 ## 🚧 Advanced